Gusta Dawidson Draenger: Resistance During World War II

 In September 1939, the Gestapo arrested Draenger for including an article by the anti-Nazi Austrian Irene Harand his Divrei Akiva.
 He was sent to the Troppau concentration camp near Opava.
 Now his fiancée, Gusta Dawidson gave herself up to the Germans and asked to be allowed to join him.
 In early 1940, thanks to a huge bribe, the two were released but had to report regularly to the Gestapo.
 They nevertheless continued to meet secretly with the members of their movement and soon married.

 The Draengers continued their resistance despite the surveillance.
 They continued to meet with movement members.
 Shimshon forged identity documents that allowed movement members to freely move among the ghettos in safe houses that Gusta had found.
 The sale of these papers helped fund the underground.

 Following the December 22, 1942 attack on Cyganeria Café (which was frequented by German officers), Shimshon Draenger was arrested on 18 January 1943.
 When Gusta searched for him and the Gestapo discovered their relationship, they also arrested her.
-He was sent Montelupich Prison, and she was at Helzlaw women's prison across the street.
+He was sent to Montelupich Prison, and she was imprisoned at Helzlaw women's prison across the street.
 While there, between frequent sessions during which she was tortured, she wrote her memoirs on toilet paper that had been smuggled in and hid them in a doorpost.
 She continued to write despite having her fingers crushed while being tortured, occasionally dictating to her cellmates while other women sang to disguise the sound of her voice.
 Draenger believed that it was important to document the rebellion for future generations.

 While in prison, Gusta brought high morale to the other prisoners.
 According to one anecdote, Shimshon was brought to see Gusta after she was tortured, with the hope that he would then reveal underground secrets.
 However, Gusta reportedly proudly declared her relationship with the underground, to raise her husband's morale.

 On 29 April 1943, the couple escaped with several other prisoners before they were supposed to be taken to the Kraków-Płaszów concentration camp.
 Gusta Draenger and Genia Meltzer were the only women who survived the escape.
 Eventually, Shimshon and Gusta reunited in Bochnia, then proceeding to a bunker in the Nowy Wiśnicz forest from where they continued to fight.
 Shimshon wrote and edited the resistance newspaper He-Haluz Ha-Lohem, 250 copies of which were distributed every Friday to the Bochnia and Tarnow ghettos and to surviving Jewish refugees and surviving fighters.
 While trying to escape across the Hungarian border, they were arrested by the Germans and executed on 8 November 1943.